grange85/ahfow-www/_posts/2019/2019-06-07-artefacts-00-galaxie-500-advance-cd.md

 * You can [buy Copenhagen on CD from the 20\|20\|20 store](https://www.20-20-20.com/store/galaxie-500-this-is-our-music) (or your retailer of choice) doubled up with This Is Our Music
 * You can stream Copenhagen from all the usual suspects

-_I thought I'd just go through some of the stuff I've acquired over the years and post about it here... how interesting the posts (and aretefacts) are will undoubtedly vary!_
+_I thought I'd just go through some of the stuff I've acquired over the years and post about it here... how interesting the posts (and artefacts) are will undoubtedly vary!_